 Nextdoor is one of the fastest-growing social media platforms in the world.

-To get started on Nextdoor, you’ll need to sign up using your real name and address.
-This is the real draw for Nextdoor as it allows the platform to be populated with real people rather than any bots (watch out Facebook!).
+To start on Nextdoor, you must sign up using your real name and address.
+This is the real draw for Nextdoor as it allows the platform to be populated with real people rather than any bots (watch out, Facebook!).

 How do you set up your business profile on Nextdoor?

-In order to set up a business account, first, make sure you’ve signed up with a personal account, and then head to Nextdoor to claim your business or set up a new listing.
+To set up a business account, first, ensure you’ve signed up with a personal account, and then head to Nextdoor to claim your business or set up a new listing.

-When you’re signing up for a business account you’ll be presented with two options: Are you an individual or a business?
-Unless you’re a freelancer or running a really micro business, then I’d recommend the latter.
+When signing up for a business account, you’ll be presented with two options: Are you an individual or a business?
+Unless you’re a freelancer or running a micro business, then I’d recommend the latter.

 As a small business owner, you’ll be able to see recommendations, track your recommendation reach, have your customers write recommendations, and reply to recommendations.
-Basically, just… recommendations!
+Just… recommendations!

-Your business, to begin with, won’t actually be visible in the local community.
+To begin with, your business won’t be visible in the local community.
 Neighbors will only be able to see you once you have one recommendation.
-Nextdoor will provide you with a link that you can email to your customers to request a review.
+Nextdoor will provide you with a link to email your customers to request a review.

 How can Nextdoor’s ad solutions help your business grow?